DHANUSH2292004/carestock/README.md

 💊A simple pharmacy management web application developed using HTML, CSS, and JavaScript that allows users to manage users ,suppliers, add medicines, manage stock, organize categories, and generate bills with automatic calculations.
                                                 **💊 Medicine Management System** **📌 Project Overview**
-The Medicine Management System is a web-based application developed using HTML, CSS, and JavaScript to manage medicines, suppliers, billing, and stock information in a pharmacy or medical store.
+The Medicine Management System is a web-based application developed using HTML, CSS, and JavaScript to manage medicines, suppliers, billing, and stock information in a pharmacy or medical store.\n
 This system helps users easily add medicines, manage stock, generate bills, and organize medicines by categories.
 It provides a simple and user-friendly interface to improve pharmacy management.

 **🎯 Objectives**